 The Cathedral of Málaga is one of the city's main landmarks.
 It was built between 1528 and 1782 according to plans by Diego de Siloé.

 It has a Baroque-style façade with a Renaissance interior.
 It is divided into three naves, the central one being the widest.
-In Málaga it is popularly known as "La Manquita" (One-armed) because one of its towers is unfinished.

 - Calle Molina Lario, 9.
 Interior de la Catedral de Málaga